wkeiss/LearnWebDevelopment/README.md

 Note: I found some of the study articles they linked in the challenges are out of date, but the challenges are still pretty good to help us learn knowledge from projects.
 So I suggest when you stuck in the tasks, you'd better search online to learn the latest technology.
 The [MDN Web Docs](https://developer.mozilla.org/en-US/) is a good resouce.

+## Contributing guidelines

+- You can study with me from Start part -- doing the HTML, CSS and Javascript challenges.

+- Welcome to open issues to discuss study problems you meet.

 ## Reference Resource

 - [Web Design/HTML Challenges - Wikiversity](https://en.wikiversity.org/wiki/Web_Design/HTML_Challenges)